 - Rohnert Park Regional Library – Wednesdays, 3:30-4:30 pm

 - Roseland Community Library - Saturdays, 11:00 am - 12:00 noon

 - Sebastopol Regional Library – Wednesdays,3:30-4:30 pm

 - Windsor Regional Library – Mondays, 3:00-4:00 pm

 Young readers love their dog ears: Innovative programs around Sonoma County use therapy dogs to help kids learn to read

 BEAUTY OF A WELL-READ HOUND: Young students line up to read their piece to dog who has gained following at Sonoma County Libraries

 - Press Democrat, March 20, 2011.

-Sonoma County Library currently partners with four different organizations who train, certify and coordinate volunteers to provide Read to a Dog programs.
+Sonoma County Library currently partners with three different organizations who train, certify and coordinate volunteers to provide Read to a Dog programs.
 These organizations are: